fogbender/b2b-saaskit/README.md

 Note that in Astro, the code between `---` (called "frontmatter") runs on the server and is not sent to the client.

 You can think of `export const prerender = ...` as a per-route switch between SSG and SSR (XXX must be defined).
-By default, (when using `output: "hybrid"` (XXX - where?)) pages are pre-rendered to HTML during at build time (so `prerender = true` is similar to `getStaticProps`), and to switch our page to SSR (similar to `getServerSideProps`), we need to set `prerender` to `false`.
+By default, (when using `output: "hybrid"` (XXX - where?)) pages are pre-rendered to HTML at build time (so `prerender = true` is similar to `getStaticProps`), and to switch our page to SSR (similar to `getServerSideProps`), we need to set `prerender` to `false`.

 `createHelpers` is a utility that allows you to perform tRPC procedures server-side.

 `await helpers.counter.getCount.fetch();` is the first important part of our tRPC SSR integration.
 If you call `fetch()` or `prefetch()` on any tRPC procedure before rendering the app, you are pre-populating the TanStack Query cache for those queries.

 This means two things.

 One, during SSR, `useQuery` is usually set to `loading` state and `data` is `undefined`.
 Now, the queries that we have successfully prefetched will return actual data.
-So, in this case, `trpc.counter.getCount.useQuery().data` in our React code is going to be `0` (or whatever the value is on the server) instead of `undefined`.
+In our case, `trpc.counter.getCount.useQuery().data` in the React code is initially going to be `0` instead of `undefined`.

 Two, during client rendering, the query will have an initial value that can be displayed to a user or refetched in the background (XXX why?).
 Our recommended rule of thumb is to prefetch on the server and do background updates on the client for SSG pages, and to prefetch on the server and do no background re-fetches on the client for SSR pages.
 To control this behavior, we use the `staleTime` `useQuery` option (more on this later).